MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Resume-MgIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult.md

 # Resume-MgIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult

 ## SYNOPSIS
-Resume a task processing result that's `inProgress`.
+Resume a task processing result that's inProgress.
 In the default case an Azure Logic Apps system-assigned managed identity calls this API.
 For more information, see: Lifecycle Workflows extensibility approach.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Resume-MgBetaIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult](/powershell/module/Microsoft.Graph.Beta.Identity.Governance/Resume-MgBetaIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult?view=graph-powershell-beta)

 ## SYNTAX